AminaBuhari/Vet-Clinic-Database/README.md

 # Vet Clinic Database
-    The project uses a relational database to create data structure for a vet clinic.
+    The project uses a relational database to create data structure for a vet clinic.Some slow queries was optimized in the database by using indexing.

 ## Getting Started